 Folks writing about stringed instruments will often use the terms “bass side” and “treble side” to uniquely identify the two sides of an instrument.
 You'll occasionally see literature which asserts or implies that the bass notes and treble notes each originate from their respective sides of the instrument.
 Enough is known about the sound producing mechanisms of instruments to demonstrate that this is false.
 This has some implications for instrument design and begs the question of why some instruments designed around this erroneous notion seem to work so well.

 Or is it the treble side strings that are supposed to be under greater tension?
 I can never remember.
 No matter.
-For all practical purposes both are false for modern plucked instruments such as guitars.
+For all practical purposes both are false for modern steel string guitars and similar instruments.
 But the treble strings are under higher tension for the higher pitched bowed instruments, and they are also generally under higher tension for antique instruments with plain gut strings as well.
 From a research perspective the good news is that proving any of this to yourself is simply a matter of looking it up.

 Maybe they do.
 But if they do it may have less to do with age than with other factors.